Ecwid/ecwid-api-docs/includes/_promo_api.md

 ### Discount types examples

 Using the Custom Discount API you are able to apply an absolute or percent discount to an order.
-While this sounds simple enough, it provides many possibilities and different ways for you to use it.
+While this sounds simple enough, it provides many possibilities and different ways to use it in a store.

-It possible because Ecwid is sending almost full order information to your app URL, thus you can use any part of that information to return a discount back to a customer in a storefront based on certain conditions.

-Here are few examples where Custom Discount API can be used:
+Examples:

-- **Customer loyalty**: if `customerGroup` is *VIP* then apply 5% discount
+- **Customer loyalty**: when a customer from `customerGroup` *VIP* is at checkout, apply 5% discount
-- **Special time limited promo**: if a current date is somewhere in a promo period (December 14-26), then apply $3 discount
+- **Limited-time offers**: enable or disable discounts based on a current date
-- **Apply discount to category products**: if product in order belongs to *Sale* category, apply 3% discount
+- **Apply discount to select products**: when customer added a product from *Sale* category, apply 3% discount
-- **Bonus for using discount coupon**: if customer applied a special discount coupon, apply $10 discount
 - **Local customer discount**: if customer location is in the same city as a store itself, make a *local discount* of $5
-- **Buy one get one free (BYGOF)**: if the two products are in cart, apply discount amount of 100% of free product price
+- **Buy one get one free (BYGOF)**: customer adds two specific products to cart, app applies absolute discount for the cost amount of one of those items

 And many more!

 # How to set up

 When [registering a new application](/register) for Ecwid, specify the request URL for your application.
-Ecwid will be sending order details requests to that endpoint and expect discounts in a specific format in response.
+Ecwid will be sending cart details requests to that endpoint and expect discounts in a specific format in response.

 # How it works

-### 1. Ecwid sends order data to app request URL
+### 1. Ecwid sends cart data to app request URL

-To apply new discounts for an order in storefront, Ecwid will send a **POST request** to your endpoint with order details: items, customer address, merchant app settings, etc. That endpoint must respond to the request with the applied discounts for this order and store configuration.
+To apply new discounts for a cart in storefront, Ecwid will send a **POST request** to your endpoint with cart details: items, customer address, merchant app settings, etc. That endpoint must respond to the request with the applied discounts for this order and store configuration.

 ### 2. Application returns discounts in a specific format